Edited by Anthony Van Bergeyk, MD

-The one incision technique involves making an incision in line with the Achilles tendon on the inside aspect of the lower leg where the Achilles tendon is identified, as well as the calcaneous and muscle belly of the FHL.
+The one incision technique involves making an incision in line with the Achilles tendon on the inside aspect of the lower leg, where the Achilles tendon is identified, as well as the calcaneous and muscle belly of the FHL.
 The FHL tendon is followed as far as possible into the foot, which is then cut and fixed to the calcaneous.

 0-6 week Post-Surgery

 Patients should generally protect the repair for about 6 weeks to let the tendon transfer heal, while being non-weight bearing or limited weight bearing through the heel in a cast or cast boot.
+In some cases a wedge or several wedges are placed into the boot or shoe to protect the FHL and/or Achilles from overstretching.

 6-10 (or 12) weeks Post-Surgery